linsong/sedona-mqtt/README.md

 * [MQTT Embedded C Library](https://github.com/eclipse/paho.mqtt.embedded-c) (dual licensed under the EPL and EDL)
 * [uthash](https://github.com/troydhanson/uthash) (BSD)
 * [log.c](https://github.com/rxi/log.c) (MIT)

+All these dependecy libraries have been included in the kit repository already, you don't need to download them again.

 #### LICENSE
 This kit is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](https://github.com/linsong/sedona-mqtt/blob/master/LICENSE) for details.